 (603) 650-1919 (DHMC Office)

 Austin Van Namen is a Ph.D. student in the Thayer School of Engineering at Dartmouth College.
 He earned his B.E. in Biomedical Engineering and Mathematics from Vanderbilt University.
 The focus of his research bridges nanoscience, mathematics and imaging science.
-His current research projects are focused on combining nanoparticle contrast agents with ultrasound and photoacoustic imaging.
+His current research projects revolve around combining multi-functional nanoparticle contrast agents with ultrasound and photoacoustic imaging.

 Sidhartha Jandhyala is a Ph.D.
 Student at the Thayer School of Engineering.
 He received his B.S in Biomedical Engineering from North Carolina State University.
 His current research project is focused on combining nanoparticle contrast agents with ultrasound and photoacoustic imaging for delivery and monitoring of oxygen to tumors.

 Ruibo Shang is a Ph.D. student in the Thayer School of Engineering at Dartmouth College.
 He earned his B.E. from Nankai University and M.S. from VA Tech.
 His current research focuses on computational photoacoustic imaging with sparsity-based optimization and super-ultrafast ultrasound imaging.